 Operating a vehicle

 It's more than simply parking a vehicle at Westmont, it's also about operating a vehicle.
-Westmont regulates vehicle operation both on and off-campus.
+Westmont regulates vehicle operation and parking, both on and off-campus.
 Our Public Safety Department is responsible for enforcing Westmont's rules and requirements for vehicle use, but parking permits are obtained from the Housing Office.

 We require a valid parking permit on every vehicle which is parked or operated on campus by a student, but our concerns go beyond the campus boundary.
 Students who park or operate a vehicle in the vicinity of the campus are also subject to citation, if they violate Westmont's vehicle regulations.
 We have special concerns about vehicle use in this community, and we expect students to use good judgment and take the vehicle regulations seriously.